professionalhomes/ethnotary/readme.md

 Before getting started, ensure you have the following:

 - **Web3 Enabled Browser**: Use a browser with Web3 capabilities, such as [MetaMask](https://metamask.io/) for Chrome or Firefox.
+- **ethnotary Account Address** If you do not have an account, you can create one online at [wizard page](http://ethnotary.io/wizard.html).
 - **Python 3.x** (Only if running locally): [Download and install Python](https://www.python.org/downloads/) if it's not already installed.

 ---